syarul/monads-maybe/READMe.md

 # monads-maybe

-A simple wrapper of javascript statements branching that provide safe error handling and test friendly
+A simple wrapper of javascript statement branching that provide safe error handling and test friendly

 ## Usage